Diverting and Splitting Message Flows

 Apache ActiveMQ Artemis allows you to configure objects called diverts with some simple server configuration.

-Diverts allow you to transparently divert messages routed to one address to some other address, without making any changes to any client application logic.
+Diverts allow you to transparently divert messages routed to one address to one or more other addresses, without making any changes to any client application logic.

 When an address has both exclusive and non-exclusive diverts configured, the exclusive ones are processed first.
 If any of the exclusive diverts diverted the message, the non-exclusive ones are not processed.

 Diverts can also be configured to have an optional message filter.
 If specified then only messages that match the filter will be diverted.

 Diverts can apply a particular routing-type to the message, strip the

 existing routing type, or simply pass the existing routing-type through.

 This is useful in situations where the message may have its routing-type

 set but you want to divert it to an address using a different routing-type.